danish160/PowerBI-Embed-Angular/GETTING_STARTED_CHECKLIST.md

 ## ⏱️ Estimated Time

 - Azure Setup: 15-20 minutes
-- Application Setup: 5 minutes
+- Application Setup: 10 minutes
 - Testing & Verification: 5 minutes
-- **Total: ~30 minutes**
+- **Total: ~30-35 minutes**

 ---

+## 🆘 Most Common Issue

+### Power BI 403 Forbidden Errors

+If reports don't load and you see 403 errors in browser console:

+**THE ISSUE**: "Allow service principals to use Power BI APIs" is NOT enabled in Power BI Admin Portal.

+**THE FIX**:
+1. Go to Power BI Admin Portal (requires admin access)
+2. Tenant settings → Developer settings
+3. Enable "Allow service principals to use Power BI APIs"
+4. Apply to entire organization or specific security group
+5. Wait 5-10 minutes for changes to propagate
+6. Refresh your application

+**This is the #1 reason reports fail to embed!**

+---

 **You've got this!
-Follow the checklist step-by-step and you'll have your Power BI report embedded in no time! 🚀**
+Follow the checklist step-by-step and you'll have your Power BI reports embedded in no time! 🚀**

 ---